miconda/vscode-kamailio-syntax/README.md

 The extension needs to be enabled from VSCode preferences.

-Tested on MacOs, Linux, Windows (10)
+Tested on MacOS, Linux, Windows (10)

 ## Release Notes